 Kopenhagen has many faces.
-The city has been a grand maritime power which plays as a host to large cruise liners that dock at Nyhavn.
-A walk across the town gives a nice representation of the city where one can get a pleasure from the life therein along the way, at cafes, bars, and can enjoy shopping.
-A mass of shopping facilities and the longest pedestrian street system in the world highlights the Copenhagen city.
+The city has been a grand maritime power that plays as a host to large cruise liners that dock at Nyhavn.
+A walk across the town gives a nice representation of the city where one can get pleasure from the life therein along the way, at cafes, bars, and can enjoy shopping.
+A mass of shopping facilities and the longest pedestrian street system in the world highlights Copenhagen city.

 The city is divided into 15 administrative and tax districts.
-Construction of the Oresund Bridge has made it possible for a large number of commuters form either side to carry out trade via the bridge.
+Construction of the Oresund Bridge has made it possible for a large number of commuters from either side to carry out trade via the bridge.
 Located on the strait between Zealand and Amager, Copenhagen connects the North Sea with the Baltic Sea.